Jahangir-B/hangman-ml-challenge/README.md

 ## Getting Help

+- **Request API access from the admin first** - don't wait until the end!
 - Check the starter template for examples
-- Test your bot locally before submitting
+- Test your bot thoroughly before submitting
 - Use the sample words for quick testing
-- Contact the admin for submission access
+- Ensure your bot works correctly before submission
 - Follow security best practices when working with the repository

 Good luck with your Hangman ML Challenge!